Velaha/Scala/01_Classes/README.md

 ## Purpose

-Exercice aims to be familiar with the basic class creation.
-Paradigm behind exercice is actually Object Oriented
+This first exercice will help you to get more familiar with the basic creation of a _class_.
+It is a very short exercice, do it purely Object-oriented ("Java's style"), we will iterate on it in the following exercices.

 ## Todo :

 ### 1) First class

-Declare one classe name `Car` in package
+Declare one class name `Car` in package

     com.td.scala.classes